jhusain/es6generatorproposal/README.md

 while(!(pair = iterator.next()).done && prices.length < 20) {
   prices.push(pair.value);
 }
+// if we get 20 prices before the end of the file, we leak the file handle!
 ```

 To ensure scarce resources are properly freed it is necessary to always iterate to completion, even if the desired subset of data has already been acquired.
-This makes common stream operations like paging impractical because of the overhead involved.
+This makes it impractical to use generators for common stream operations like paging, because of the unnecessary overhead that must be incurred.

 This problem is easily resolved by adding a return semantic to the generator.
 Today generator functions give consumers the ability to insert a throw statement at the current yield point by invoking the throw method on the generator.
 A return method should be added to generator which has similar semantics to throw.
 Invoking return() should cause the generator function to behave as a though a return statement was added at the current yield point within the generator.
 This will ensure that finally blocks get run, giving the asynchronous generator the opportunity to free scarce resources.
 To guarantee the termination of the generator function on return(), yield statements will be prohibited within finally blocks.